ktor-doc-jp/ktor-doc-jp/pages/features/default-headers.md

 }
 ```

-* The default `Date` header cannot be overriden.
+* The default `Date` header cannot be overridden.
 If you need to override it, do not install the `DefaultHeaders` feature and instead
 intercept the call manually